 Landscape of exceptional and rare beauty

-Amongst the various land-use and development plans that cover the World Heritage site the 2006 Okavango Delta Management Plan is most relevant.
-The focus of this plan is the RAMSAR-designated wetland of international importance, a much bigger area than that covered by the World Heritage site.
-Inscription of the Okavango Delta on the World Heritage list might be used as an opportunity to develop a revised management plan for the area that incorporates the requirements of world heritage status and addresses the need for a unified management system.
+Amongst the various land-use and development plans that cover the World Heritage site the 2008 Okavango Delta Management Plan is most relevant, and is used as the de facto management framework through which the OUV of the property is maintained.
+However, the focus of this plan is the RAMSAR-designated wetland of international importance, a much bigger area than that covered by the World Heritage site and pre-dates the sites inscription under the World Heritage Convention (State Party of Botswana, 2020).
+Therefore the need to develop a revised management plan for the site that incorporates the requirements of world heritage status and addresses the current reality in the site is well recognised (State Party of Botswana, 2020; IUCN Consultation, 2020).
+Such a plan is still yet to be formulated, due to delays in the tender process, however is at the scoping phase of development having drafted an inception report (State Party of Botswana, 2020).

-7. Continued with control and monitoring of alien invasive species within the property.
+- Continued with control and monitoring of invasive alien species within the property.

 |1||TOCaDI (Trust for Okavango Cultural and Development Initiatives)||Support for community development|